MSALab-PKU/MSALab-PKU.github.io/content/publication/Language-driven-2024/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*"
+publication: "*Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*"
 publication_short: "*CVPR, 2024*"

 abstract: "We introduce a new task -- language-driven video inpainting, which uses natural language instructions to guide the inpainting process.
 This approach overcomes the limitations of traditional video inpainting methods that depend on manually labeled binary masks, a process often tedious and labor-intensive.
 We present the Remove Objects from Videos by Instructions (ROVI) dataset, containing 5,650 videos and 9,091 inpainting results, to support training and evaluation for this task.
 We also propose a novel diffusion-based language-driven video inpainting framework, the first end-to-end baseline for this task, integrating Multimodal Large Language Models to understand and execute complex language-based inpainting requests effectively.
 Our comprehensive results showcase the dataset's versatility and the model's effectiveness in various language-instructed inpainting scenarios.
 We will make datasets, code, and models publicly available."